 Jānis Krūmiņš

-After retirement, Krūmiņš worked as a metalworker, living a quiet family life with his wife and three kids.
+After his retirement in 1969, Krūmiņš worked as a metalworker, living a quiet family life with his wife and three kids.
+Ironically, while being one of the EuroLeague’s greatest players of all-time, Krūmiņs wasn’t selected among the 50 Greatest EuroLeague Contributors or FIBA’s 50 Greatest Players.
 He died on 20 November 1994, at the age of 64.

 ACCOLADES